Fetch (folklore): Origins and etymology

-Portents of death not dissimilar to later fetch traditions are found in early Irish literature and are associated with the Old Irish term fáith ("seer"): Fedelm issues prophecies of death in Táin Bó Cuailnge; Cormac Connloinges sees a sinister vision of a woman washing bloody chariot wheels in Bruiden Da Choca; a hag prophecies the death of Conaire in Togail Bruidne Da Derga; and in Cath Maige Tuired, the Mórrigán likewise prophesies death.
-Similar ideas are also found in the Old Norse idea of the fylgja and these are relevant to understanding Irish tradition because of the importance of the Vikings in Ireland.
-The fylgja, which in Norse mythology denoted an alter ego, usually in animal form, connected to a person's fate.
-Unlike the Irish concept, the fylgja is almost always female.
-On these grounds, William Sayers has argued that the term fetch originated as a Hiberno-English form of Irish fáith.

 Appearances in literature

 Corresponding to its contemporary prominence in "national superstitions", the fetch appeared in Irish literature starting in early 19th century.
 "The fetch superstition" is the topic of John and Michael Banim's Gothic story "The Fetches" from their 1825 work Tales by the O'Hara Family and Walter Scott used the term in his Letters on Demonology and Witchcraft, published in 1830, in a brief reference to "his ... fetch or wraith, or double-ganger".

 Patrick Kennedy's 1866 folklore collection Legendary Fiction of the Irish Celts includes a brief account of "The Doctor's Fetch", in which a fetch's appearance signals death for the titular doctor.
 More recently, "The Fetch" is the malevolent narrator of Patrick McCabe's 2010 novel The Stray Sod Country, wherein it temporarily inhabits the bodies of the residents of a small Irish town, causing them to commit both psychological and physical harm to themselves and others.

 Robert Aickman's 1980 collection of "strange stories" Intrusions: Strange Tales contains his story "The Fetch".
 In it, the eponymous "fetch" (actually described as a Scottish Cailleach or "carlin" (hag)) is a portent of impending death for the Leith family, leaving a trail of loch water behind her.
-The story has most recently been anthologised in a reprint collection of Aickman's work titled The Wine-Dark Sea (London: Faber, 2014).
+The story has more recently been anthologised in a reprint collection of Aickman's work titled The Wine-Dark Sea (London: Faber, 2014) and in Johnny Mains's 2022 collection Celtic Weird: Tales of Wicked Folklore and Dark Mythology.

 In Dead Heat by Patricia Briggs, Charles and Anna encounter a fetch pretending to be a preschooler named Amethyst.
 Charles recites a riddle and the fetch answers "A fetch!
 A fetch!
 A fetch!"
 Amethyst then disappears and a bundle of sticks falls to the ground.
 Ribbons "tied the sticks in a semblance of a human figure, arms and legs and head.
 There was a scrap of hair banded top and bottom and shoved into the body of the thing".